 Chris Iannetta is perhaps the greatest platoon catcher of all-time.
 Over the course of his thirteen-year career, his OPS is 130 points higher against left-handing pitching than it is against right-handed pitching.

-Because of his extreme splits, Iannetta has never found a job as a full-time catcher.
+Because of his extreme splits, Iannetta has never found a job as a full-time catcher despite his lengthy career.
 Still, he has shown the power behind the plate to warrant consideration and earn a spot on this list.

 Mike Napoli has made waves in MLB as a catcher, first baseman, and designated hitter.
 The reason for this is his offense.
 To put it simply, Napoli can hit the ball a country mile.